 - they comply with the Re-use of Public Sector Information (PSI) Regulations 2015

-- if they are a Crown body, they have a Delegation of Authority from the Controller of Her Majesty’s Stationery Office
+- if they are a Crown body, they have a Delegation of Authority from the Keeper of Public Records

 - if they are a non-Crown body such as a museum or archive wishing to license Crown copyright information from their collections, they must also have a Delegation of Authority

 Open Supreme Court Licence

 The Open Supreme Court Licence was developed in collaboration with the Supreme Court to enable the use and re-use of Supreme Court information, while reflecting the court’s status and dignity as the final court of appeal.